Will-Barnard-WB/Full-Stack-Fitness-Tracking-Web-App/README.md

 Deployment: Render (backend), Vercel (frontend)

 ✨ Features
-🔐 User Authentication: Secure login and session management.
+🔐 User Authentication: Secure login and session management

-📊 Data Integration: Syncs with Garmin API to collect activity and health metrics.
+📊 Data Integration: Syncs with Garmin API to collect activity and health metrics

-🧠 Mood Tracking: Users can log daily moods and reflect over time.
+🧠 Mood Tracking: Users can log daily moods and reflect over time

-📈 Statistics & Visualizations: Graphical insights into activity, mood trends, and goals.
+📈 Statistics & Visualizations: Graphical insights into activity, mood trends, and goals

-🎯 Goal Tracking: Set and track progress toward fitness and wellness goals.
+🎯 Goal Tracking: Set and track progress toward fitness and wellness goals

-🏆 Achievements: Milestones and rewards for consistent effort and long-term progress.
+🏆 Achievements: Milestones and rewards for consistent effort and long-term progress

-🏅 Leaderboards: Compare performance against other users to stay motivated.
+🏅 Leaderboards: Compare performance against other users to stay motivated

-⚙️ User Settings: Customize goals, preferences, and personal data visibility.
+⚙️ User Settings: Customize goals, preferences, and personal data visibility

 🧱 Architecture
 This project is built using a MERN-style full stack with a Java backend:

 🖥 Frontend
-React-based SPA
+React-based single-page application (SPA)

 Hosted on Vercel for fast global delivery

-Responsive and user-friendly UI with reusable components
+Responsive, modular UI with reusable components

 🚀 Backend
 Spring Boot REST API

-Uses MongoDB Atlas for cloud-hosted NoSQL storage
+Stores data in MongoDB Atlas (cloud NoSQL)

-Integrated with Garmin API for real-world data ingestion
+Integrated with Garmin API for real-time health data

-Lombok to reduce boilerplate and simplify model handling
+Uses Lombok to minimize boilerplate

 Hosted on Render with auto-deployment from GitHub